zspencer/www.zeespencer.com/_posts/2015-08-03-defining-my-dream-job.md

 distributed development studio.
 While I enjoyed the freedom and the people; I couldn't sustain the constant sales cycle and discovered management and operations is a recipe for burnout for me.
-My constant anxiety over payroll, bookkeeping and cashflow was/is debilitating.
+My constant anxiety over payroll, bookkeeping and cash flow was/is debilitating.

 I could write in depth about what I've learned about myself and running a business over the past year; or describe the agony of laying off good people who